KevGildea/KinePose/2D/README.md

 ### Key features:

-- **Set Start and End Time**: Define the video segment to be processed by specifying the start and end times (in seconds).
+- **Set start and end time**: Define the video segment to be processed by specifying the start and end times (in seconds).
-- **Open Video**: Load a video file for pose estimation and annotation.
+- **Open video**: Load a video file for pose estimation and annotation.
-- **Automatic Pose Detection**: Detects and annotates human poses using the YOLOv8 pose estimator.
+- **Automatic pose detection**: Detects and annotates human poses using the YOLOv8 pose estimator.
-- **Keypoint Connections**: Visualise pose connections for keypoints.
+- **Keypoint connections**: Visualise pose connections for keypoints.
-- **Progress Tracking**: Displays a progress bar while processing video frames.
+- **Progress tracking**: Displays a progress bar while processing video frames.
-- **Save Annotated Frames**: Saves the annotated frames and keypoint data in a designated output folder.
+- **Save annotated frames**: Saves the annotated frames and keypoint data in a designated output folder.

 ### Outputs:
-- **Annotated Frames**: Saves each frame as both a raw and annotated image.
+- **Annotated frames**: Saves each frame as both a raw and annotated image.
-- **Keypoint Data**: Saves the detected keypoints for each frame in a text file (`.txt`) with the coordinates of key body parts.
+- **Keypoint data**: Saves the detected keypoints for each frame in a text file (`.txt`) with the coordinates of key body parts.

 ### GUI
 <p align="center">